Uninett/nav/doc/reference/backend-processes.rst

 The information cues come from routers' IPv4 ARP caches and IPv6 Neighbor Discovery caches, interface physical (MAC) addresses, switch forwarding tables and CDP (Cisco Discovery Protocol).
-The mactrace process has already pre-parsed these cues and created a list of neighbor candidates for each port in the network.
+These cues are mostly collected by the `ipdevpoll_` ``topo`` job, which maintains a list of neighbor candidates for each port in the network.

 The physical topology detection algorithm is responsible for reducing the list of neighbor candidates of each port to just one single device.

-In practice the use of CDP makes this process very reliable for the devices supporting it, and this makes it easier to correctly determine the remaining topology even in the case of missing information.
-CDP is, however, not trusted more than switch forwarding tables, as CDP packets may pass unaltered through switches that don't support CDP, causing CDP data to be inaccurate.
+In practice, the use of LLDP (and CDP) makes this process very reliable for the devices supporting it, and this makes it easier to correctly determine the remaining topology even in the case of missing information.

+(However, CDP can be slightly unreliable in a heterogeneous network, as CDP packets may pass unaltered through switches that don't support CDP.
+Two Cisco switches on each end of an HP switch may see each other as directly connected, while the HP switch between them remains invisible).

 VLAN topology
 +++++++++++++